-Ramdev’s Patanjali now has a WhatsApp rival: Kimbho messaging app
+Ramdev’s Patanjali launches WhatsApp rival called Kimbho; but app taken down from Play Store

-WhatsApp has a new ‘Swadeshi’ rival in India called ‘Kimbho’, thanks to yoga guru Ramdev’s company Patanjali Ayurved.
+WhatsApp has a new ‘swadeshi’ rival in India called ‘Kimbho’, thanks to yoga guru Ramdev’s company Patanjali Ayurved.
 The messaging app is up against WhatsApp, which has 1.5 billion users worldwide and over 200 million in India.
 The tagline of the app says: ‘Ab Bharat Bolega (Now India will speak)’.
-Its launch comes after Ramdev recently announced a tie-up with BSNL to provide employees of Patanjali with a special SIM card, featuring low cost talk plans.
+Its launch comes after Ramdev recently announced a tie-up with BSNL to provide employees of Patanjali with a special SIM card, featuring low-cost talk plans.

 Patanjali’s spokesperson SK Tijarawala tweeted from his handle confirming the launch of the Kimbho messaging app.
 “Now Bharat will speak.
 After launching sim cards, Baba Ramdev has launched a new messaging application called Kimbho.
 Now WhatsApp will be given a competition.
 Our own #SwadeshiMessagingplatform.
 Download it directly from Google Play store,” he tweeted.

 अब भारत बोलेगा…!

-Note: Update: The Kimbho messaging app appears to have been taken down from the Google Play Store.